-Our Cholesterol Tea is specifically formulated to help lower LDL or "bad cholesterol".
+Our Cholesterol Tea has a warm earthy aroma and is only slightly astringent to taste.
+It is specifically formulated to help lower LDL or "bad cholesterol".

 Basil - Active ingredients include flavonoids, procyanidins, tannins and essential oil, and basil has antioxidant, anti-inflammatory, antibacterial and hypolipidemic actions.
 A study by S. Amrani and colleagues published in the December 2006 issue of "Phytotherapy Research" tested an extract on animals with induced high cholesterol.
 The study found that basil has very high antioxidant properties and significantly reduced LDL.
 After seven hours, treated animals had 79 percent less LDL than the control group.
 The reduction of LDL was accompanied by an increase in HDL, or good cholesterol, which removes cholesterol from the tissues to the liver, where it is then eliminated in bile acids.
 This study shows the link between antioxidants, LDL reduction and lowering the risk of atherosclerosis.
 Basil should not be taken for long periods of time.